Powerlearnproject/se-day1-assignment-Shanny254/README.md

 Stage7: Maintenance
 Once when the client starts using the developed systems, then the real issues come up and requirements to be solved from time to time.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
+-
+Waterfall: Sequential approach with distinct phases (e.g., requirements, design, implementation) flowing downwards like a waterfall.
+Agile: Iterative and incremental approach focused on flexibility, collaboration, and responding to change.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
+-
+Software Developer: Responsible for writing code and implementing software solutions.
+Quality Assurance Engineer: Ensures software quality by designing and executing test plans.
+Project Manager: Oversees the planning, execution, and delivery of software projects.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
+-

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
+-

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+-

 #Part 2: Introduction to AI and Prompt Engineering
 Define prompt engineering and discuss its importance in interacting with AI models.
+-

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+-